Once you know the beekeeping words, the rest is easy

 UVWXYZ

-uncapped brood: eggs and larvae not covered by wax
+uncapped brood: a beekeeping term for eggs and larvae not covered by a layer of beeswax

 uncapping knife: a knife designed to easily remove the cell cappings from frames of honey before extraction